Xilef11/Runes-of-Wizardry/README.md

 Runes-of-Wizardry
 =================

-Runes of Wozardry is a magic mod for Minecraft that allows the player to place patterns of arcane dust to form runes with various effects.
+Runes of Wizardry is a magic mod for Minecraft that allows the player to place patterns of arcane dust to form runes with various effects.

 Issue Reporting
 ----------------